apigee/henchman/README.md

 `bin/henchman exec plan.yml --inventory inv.yaml --user vagrant --keyfile <  >`

 ## Modules
+For more details on how to build modules, go [here](https://github.com/apigee/henchman/wiki/Modules).

-All modules will return a struct with the fields: Msg, Output, State ('ok' , 'changed', 'skipped', 'failure', 'error', 'unreachable')
+All modules will return a struct with the fields: Msg, Output, State
+('ok' , 'changed', 'skipped', 'failure', 'error', 'unreachable').

+Here are a list of core modules available:

 #### copy
 Copy the specified file to the destination.